-The SDSU Didactic Program in Dietetics (DPD) is designed to allow students pursuing the BS in Foods & Nutrition or the MS in Nutritional Sciences to complete the additional requirements needed to become a Registered Dietitian.
+The SDSU Didactic Program in Dietetics (DPD) is designed to allow students pursuing the BS in Foods & Nutrition or the MS in Nutritional Sciences to complete the additional requirements needed to become a Registered Dietitian Nutritionist.

-The program strives to produce graduates who are going to be competitive in the dietetic internship application process, be successful in completion of a dietetic internship program, will pass the RD registration exam, and be a dietitian who makes valuable contributions to the profession.
+The program strives to produce graduates who are going to be competitive in the dietetic internship (supervised practice accredited by the Accreditation Council for Education in Nutrition and Dietetics [ACEND]) application process, be successful in completion of a dietetic internship program, will pass the RDN registration exam, and be a dietitian who makes valuable contributions to the profession.

 Academy of Nutrition and Dietetics

 Chicago, IL 60606-6995, (312) 899-0040 ext 5400